Can images help recognize entities? A study of the role of images for Multimodal NER: Methodology

 \subsection{Image Representation}

+We explore three different ways to represent images in order of semantic density: i) global image features to represent the whole image using image classification that assigns each image with a single class, ii) regional image features to represent objects in the image using object detection that increases semantic density by labeling multiple objects, and iii) image captions to represent the semantics of the image, including object mentions, properties, and actions, to provide semantically dense learning signals.

-\paragraph{Global image features} To represent the whole image, we extract feature vectors from ResNet \citep{he2016deep} as global image features.
+\paragraph{Global image features} We extract feature vectors from ResNet \citep{he2016deep} as global image features to represent the whole image.
 Given an image $I$, we first rescaled the image to $224 \times 224$ pixels.
-Then we retrieve the feature vectors $V_I$ from the last convolutional layer of ResNet.
+Then we retrieve the feature vectors $V_I$ from the last convolutional layer.
 Each image is represented in $7 \times 7$ visual region.
 The dimension of each visual region is 2048.
-Then we use a linear transformation to project global image features into the same embedding space of word representation.
+Then we use a linear transformation to project image features into the same embedding space of word representation.

-\paragraph{Regional image features} As global image features contain all the visual information, we observed that some visual regions are not related to text and thus introduce noise.
-Therefore, we represent visual information using feature vectors from the object detection algorithm Faster-RCNN \citep{ren2015faster}.
-Give an image $I$, we extract feature vectors from Faster-RCNN each regions of interests (RoI).
+\paragraph{Regional image features} Global image features provide a weak learning signal as they only describe the category of each image.
+We observed that some visual information in global image features is not related to the named entities in the text and may end up hurting the performance of the model by introducing noise.
+Therefore, we represent visual information using feature vectors from the object detection algorithm Faster-RCNN \citep{ren2015faster} to further provide more semantic density.
+Give an image $I$, we extract feature vectors from Faster-RCNN's regions of interest (RoI).
 The dimension of each RoI is 1024.

-\paragraph{Image captions} In addition to visual information, we also consider semantic information.
-We generate captions to represent images using BUTD \citep{anderson2018bottom} model.
-Captions can help filter out the noise introduces from image features and also summarize the image's semantics in well-formed text.
-We then feed the captions to pretrained transformer-based models with the goal to enrich the semantic information of models.
+\paragraph{Image captions} In addition to visual information, we also consider semantic information by using captions as a way to represent images.
+Compared to image classification and object detection, captions provide more semantic content as it gives a description on object's attribute, properties, and actions.
+In this work, we generate captions to represent images using the BUTD model \citep{anderson2018bottom}.
+Captions can summarize the image's semantics in well-formed text.
+In our experiments, we feed captions to pre-trained transformer-based models to enrich the models' semantic information.